With Dual Diagnosis Treatment

 This is a directory listing of mental health centers in Tuscarawas County, OH.
 Find mental health treatment for teenagers, adolescents, men, women, seniors, veterans and more.
 Mental health facilities in Tuscarawas County, Ohio can help patients treat anxiety, depression, Bipolar Disorder, schizophrenia, OCD, PTSD, ADHD, eating disorders, substance use disorders, dual diagnosis and other issues.

 Southeast Healthcare Services Inc New Philadelphia Office is a mental health clinic in Tuscarawas County, Ohio, located at 344 West High Avenue, 44663 zip code.
-Southeast Healthcare Services Inc New Philadelphia Office offers outpatient treatment and telemedicine/telehealth.
-Southeast Healthcare Services Inc New Philadelphia Office provides psychotropic medication, couples/family therapy and individual psychotherapy to seniors 65 or older, children / adolescents and young adults.
+Southeast Healthcare Services Inc New Philadelphia Office offers telemedicine/telehealth and outpatient treatment.
+Southeast Healthcare Services Inc New Philadelphia Office provides cognitive behavioral therapy, group therapy and couples/family therapy to children / adolescents, adults and seniors 65 or older.
 Southeast Healthcare Services Inc New Philadelphia Office also supports people with serious mental illness.
 Some other services provided by Southeast Healthcare Services Inc New Philadelphia Office include case management and integrated primary care services.

 Yes, Ohio offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.